Skip to main content

 • A single-node MinIO server (as deep storage)

 The commands assume that you are using OSX, but can be easily adapted for a Windows or Linux OS.
-We will be using the Homebrew package manager to install Minikube and Helm.
+We will be using the Homebrew package manager to install minikube and Helm.
 If you do not already have Homebrew, get it here.

-Step 1: Install Minikube and create a Kubernetes cluster
+Step 1: Install minikube and create a Kubernetes cluster

 If you already have a Kubernetes environment available to use, you can skip to the next step.
 Our Kubernetes cluster will use 3 CPUs, 8 GB RAM, and 20 GB disk space.
 Your target machine should be able to support those specifications, otherwise adjust the amount of resources requested.

-For complete installation instructions, including instructions for other operating systems, see Minikube installation instructions in the Kubernetes documentation.
+For complete installation instructions, including instructions for other operating systems, see minikube installation instructions in the Kubernetes documentation.

 brew install minikube hyperkit